jeremyabbott/FsBlog/source/blog/2015/12-3-fsharp-events-rx-async.md

     Async.Parallel [(runTimerAsync timer1 5000); (runTimerAsync timer2 5000)]
     |> Async.RunSynchronously

-Thanks to Async Workflows we've cut the amount of time it takes to regain control of the main thread nearly in half.
-But what if we could fire off each "request" independently and let the async workflow notify us when it's done?
+Thanks to async workflows, we've cut the amount of time it takes to regain control of the main thread nearly in half.
+But what if we could fire off each request independently and let the async workflow notify us when it's done?
 That's exactly what the following example does:

     Async.StartWithContinuations(
         runTimerAsync timer1 2500,